bsurc/docs/docs/conda.md

 # Creating a conda environment

-Now that you've installed conda let's create an environment.
+Now that you've installed conda, let's create an environment.
 The following command tells conda to create an environment called "climate" that pulls from the conda-forge channel with the packages matplotlib and numpy:
 ```bash
 conda create -n climate -c conda-forge matplotlib numpy